PeerJ Section

 "This paper furthers our understanding of the early biogeography of Squamata - a major extant clade."

-Mark Young, Handling Editor
+Mark Young, Section Editor

 Downsizing a heavyweight: factors and methods that revise weight estimates of the giant fossil whale Perucetus colossus